2015 ABC Supply 500: Fatal accident

 On lap 180 of the event, Karam was leading when he lost control of his car in turn one and made contact with the wall.
 The impact tore away most of the front end of Karam's car and he slid to a stop just past the exit to Turn 1.
 The nose cone of the Chevrolet came off with such force that it was bouncing along on the track as the drivers drove past.
 When Wilson, running fourteenth, drove by the scene, Karam's nose cone struck him in the head and knocked him unconscious.
 Wilson's No. 25 Honda lost control and veered off track, hitting the inner wall just past Turn 1 and continuing to slide up the track.

 Karam, though shaken up, was able to exit his car with no major injuries.
 Wilson, however, was unresponsive when the track safety crew arrived at his machine and he had to be extricated from the car.
 A medivac helicopter was called for and transported Wilson to Lehigh Valley Hospital–Cedar Crest in nearby Allentown.
 He was reported to be in a coma with a severe head injury and was listed in critical condition.
 At approximately 21:00 local time on August 24, 2015, a press conference at Indianapolis Motor Speedway announced that Wilson had died from his injuries at the age of 37.

 Wilson was the first IndyCar driver to lose his life since Dan Wheldon's fatal accident at the 2011 IZOD IndyCar World Championship in Las Vegas.
 His death was the second such occurrence in the world of open-wheel racing in 2015, following the death of Marussia F1 driver Jules Bianchi nine months after suffering a diffuse axonal injury in a crash at the 2014 Japanese Grand Prix.

+In response to the crash, IndyCar mandated that all nose cones and rear wings must be tethered to the car on superspeedways beginning in 2016 to prevent flying debris.
+Additionally, Wilson's crash was considered a significant factor in IndyCar's decision to close their cockpits with an aeroscreen in late-2019.